 - On an episode of The Later Show With David Letterman, where Letterman was interviewing Mike Myers, Letterman asked Myers if Canadians celebrated Thanksgiving.
 Myers explained that Canadian Thanksgiving is on a different day than Thanksgiving in the U.S., but Letterman kept asking if Canadians nevertheless still observed the U.S.'s Thanksgiving.
 Myers eventually got exasperated at that line of questioning and asked if he was being Punked.

-- In Doctor Who Rose Tyler's reaction to the plastic dummies coming to life and apparently trying to kill her is that it must be college kids- they're the only one big enough for a joke that big.
-The Doctor says its a smart idea.
+- In Doctor Who Rose Tyler's reaction to the plastic dummies coming to life and apparently trying to kill her is that it must be college kids - they're the only ones mad enough for a prank that big.
+The Doctor says it's a smart idea.
 She, and every other companion, came to discover that it is never a joke.

 - In Apollo Justice: Ace Attorney: